-The lower the protein content of the flour, the lower the gluten, and the lower the gluten, the less elasticity there will be in your dough (cake flour has the lowest gluten level).
+The lower the flour's protein content, the lower the gluten, and the lower the gluten, the less elasticity there will be in your dough (cake flour has the lowest gluten level).

 Gluten levels are controlled by selecting different strands of wheat for processing: high-gluten bread flour is made from wheat that has 14-15% gluten.

-Meanwhile, the Caputo 00 is made from a selection of the finest grains the Caputo family can find to give your dough just enough, but not too much, stretch at 12.5% gluten.
+Meanwhile, the Caputo 00 is made from the finest grains the Caputo family can find to give your dough just enough, but not too much, stretch at 12.5% gluten.
 It is ideal for making pizza dough!

 Can I Substitute All Purpose Flour or Bread Flour for 00 Flour?

-Bread flour is the best substitute for 00 flour when making pizza.It has a high gluten content, making sure that the dough will still be smooth and stretchy.
+Bread flour is the best substitute for 00 flour when making pizza.It has a high gluten content, ensuring the dough will still be smooth and stretchy.